ibm-research/swifthlm/README.txt

     from the remotely invokable pythyon module into a remotely accesible service running on a proxy node, and thus avoid need to allow swift user ssh login.)

-4.2.2 Setup key-based ssh for swift user:
+4.2.2 Setup key-based ssh for the user from 4.2:
-    - Use ssh-keygen to generate RSA keys on Dispatcher node
+    - Use ssh-keygen to generate RSA keys on Proxy and Dispatcher nodes
-    - cp content of /home/swift/.ssh/id_rsa.pub from Dispatcher node into /home/swift/.ssh/authorized_keys on storage nodes
+    - cp content of /home/swift/.ssh/id_rsa.pub from Proxy and Dispatcher nodes into /home/swift/.ssh/authorized_keys on storage nodes

 4.3 Register SwiftHLM Dispatcher with systemd:

     cp swifthlm/config/swifthlm.dispatcher.service /etc/systemd/system/swifthlm.dispatcher.service

+    If the user from 4.2 is not swift user:
+    - edit /etc/systemd/system/swifthlm.dispatcher.service, line "User=swift",
+    and replace swift with the user from 4.2
+    Note: if you further change this file upon the dispatcher service is is started, run 'systemctl daemon-reload' for the change to take effect

 4.4 Configure SwiftHLM to use a specific connector/backend: